 FAS Is A Private Facility

 We are closed to the public and are not open for visitors.
 You must be enrolled in a class or event that is actively occurring to come to the range.
-If you are camping, you must get prior approval from Belle.
+If you are camping, you MUST get prior approval from Belle.
 Camping is not open to new students.

 Years ago at FAS we added a 5th rule to the classic 4 firearm safety rules.

 1) All guns are always loaded.
 Treat all firearms with the respect due a loaded gun.

 2) Never let your muzzle point at anything you are not willing to shoot or destroy.

 3) Always keep your finger out of the trigger guard until your sights are on target and you are intending to shoot.

 4) Know your target, backstop, and what is beyond it.